 It’s important to note that if you don’t see this table, then your viewing subscription does not have access to the 12 months of free services.

 Azure offers many different free services for the first 12 months and in an always free state.
-With this freedom, it’s easy for new and existing developers to get started using Azure and test out or use Azure for smaller projects.
+With this freedom, it’s easy for new and existing developers to get started using Azure free and test out or use Azure for smaller projects.
 Check out Azure today to see how you can take advantage of the many free and useful services available!